Post-Secondary Education Support

 It’s expensive to attend college nowadays.
 The cost of dorms, textbooks, and tuition has skyrocketed over the last ten years.
 You may want to look into filing a petition for post-secondary education support for your child.
 Your child may be able to receive child support throughout their college career.
 If your child support is about to expire, contact an experienced divorce attorney today.

-Attorney for Post-Secondary Education Support in King County, WA
+Washington Post-Secondary Education Support Attorney in King County

 The child support your child was receiving may have worked up until now, but what about after graduation?
 It may be beneficial for you to look into filing a petition for post-secondary education support.
 If granted, your child could receive child support payments throughout college, trade school or vocational school.